KarolinaGroszewska/SwiftWebsite/README.md

 2. **STEM Outreach Volunteer:**
    - Volunteered at local schools to promote STEM education, conducting coding workshops for middle school students.

-**Current University:**
-I am currently enrolled in the Computer Science program at Meadowbrook University.
-My coursework has equipped me with a strong foundation in algorithms, data structures, and software development methodologies.
-I am excited about the opportunities for learning and growth that this academic journey presents.